The (Somewhat) Surprising Sin on God’s Super Naughty Sin List-

 I do not pretend that I know everything there is to know about everything.
 Most of the time I am painfully aware of the fact that I really don’t know what I don’t know about most stuff.
 However, there is one thing I do know for absolute certain.
 There is simply no way we will get out of the mess we’re in until the church takes the lead and gets back into the business of calling sin sin.

-We have developed a habit in the church of reframing sin in new (and far less offensive) terms.
+We have developed a habit in Christian circles of reframing sin in new (and far less offensive) terms.
 This issue was brought to my attention recently when I was asked to review a Bible study/curriculum intended to support, educate and guide women whose husbands have been routinely sexually immoral (adultery, pornography, homosexuality, etc.).
-All the women going through the curriculum are married to men who are professing Christians also attending study/support group.
+All the women going through this particular curriculum are married to men who are professing Christians also attending a group for men who are caught up in sexual immorality.

 The authors of the curriculum clearly have good intentions.
 It’s obvious they want to help women who are suffering through no fault of their own.
 Good intentions notwithstanding, the execution of the program fails epically short.
 This is mostly due to the language the writers elected to use.
-Rather than labeling the men who have willfully chosen to disobey God and break their marriage vows repeatedly with terms like ne’er-do-wells, reprobates or adulterers (Hebrews 13:5, Hebrews 12:16, 1st Corinthians 6:18-20).
+Rather than labeling the men who have willfully chosen to disobey God and break their marriage vows repeatedly as adulterers or sexually immoral (Hebrews 13:5, Hebrews 12:16, 1st Corinthians 6:18-20).
 The men are simply referred to by the sanitary term of “sex addicts”.
-If the men begin sinning after a period of repentance their transgressions are called a “relapse”.
+If the men begin sinning after a period of repentance their sexual immorality is called a “relapse”.

 Insert eye roll here.